 What does "APR" mean?

 APR stands for Annual Percentage Rate and is used to show how much interest you’ll pay each year on money you’ve borrowed through a loan or credit card.
-It’s important to check the APR when comparing loans, as a higher APR means you’ll pay back more overall.
+It’s important to check the APR when comparing loans, as a higher APR normally means you’ll pay back more overall.
 To be sure, make sure you check the total amount you'll have to pay back.

 Can I repay a loan early?

 Yes, you can repay your loan early, but you may have an early repayment charge.
 Ask your lender for a settlement figure before you pay the loan off.

 What is the difference between a secured and unsecured loan?

 A secured loan requires you to use your property or possessions as security against non-payment.
 This could help increase your chance of acceptance, allow you to borrow more, or lower the interest rate on your loan.
 But missing repayments on an unsecured loan will damage your credit score and means any items you put up as security could be taken from you and sold to recover the debt.

 An unsecured loan is offered without the need for this additional security.
 If you don’t keep up with repayments on an unsecured loan, your credit score will be affected and your lender may take debt recovery or legal action to get the money back.

 It’s always worth considering all your options before applying for a personal loan, as you might find one of the following more suitable (depending on your own financial needs):